Lostefra/TranslationCoherence/README.md

 All the code is available on [GitHub](https://github.com/Lostefra/TranslationCoherence/).

 ## Instructions
-This tool runs on Python 3.
+This tool runs on Python 3.x.
+To install the latest version of the required packages, Python ≥ 3.7 is required.

 ### Install dependency packages
 The following packages are required to run the scripts: